tidalcycles/tidal-doc/docs/getting-started/macos_install.md

 ---
 ### Install steps
-1. Pre-requisite: Apple Xcode command line tools
+1. Prerequisite: Apple Xcode command line tools \
 If this is installed, you can skip this step.
 If you are unsure, running the command below will exit if already installed.
-Xcode tools are required by the Haskell install.
-Installation will generate multiple dialog windows, including a license agreement from Apple, which you will need to accept.
+Installation will generate multiple dialog windows, including a license agreement from Apple.
 It can take 20 - 30+ mins to complete.

 ```bash
 /usr/bin/xcode-select --install
 ```

-2. tidal-bootstrap
+2. tidal-bootstrap \

-This installs the following components.
-The script checks to see what is installed and only installs what is missing. (*Tip:* tidal-bootstrap can be run again.)
-The Haskell install is the longest and most complex - you will see many messages about Haskell, ghcup, cabal, etc. This can take 20 - 30 mins.
+This installs the following components and only installs what is missing. (*Tip:* tidal-bootstrap can be run again.)
+The Haskell install is the longest and most complex - you will see many messages about Haskell, ghcup, cabal, etc. This can take 20 - 30+ mins.

 - [Haskell](https://www.haskell.org/) Language ([Ghcup](https://www.haskell.org/ghcup/))
 - [cabal](https://www.haskell.org/cabal/): package system for Haskell and Tidalcycles